vexide/pros-template-rust/README.md

 ### Using smart editing features

-After building the project for the first time, developers using Visual Studio Code and rust-analyzer have access to smart editing features like Intellisense and code analysis.
-By default, rust-analyzer will check the project's code for errors when it is saved.
+Developers using Visual Studio Code with the rust-analyzer extension have access to smart editing features like Intellisense and code analysis.
+By default, rust-analyzer will check the project for errors when it is saved.

 ## Troubleshooting